Harry Hill's Shark Infested Custard

 Harry Hill's Shark Infested Custard is a children's television series that was broadcast in the United Kingdom from 21 October 2005 to 13 January 2006.
 The show marked the first and currently only venture of comedian Harry Hill into children’s television.
-The show later began airing on Cartoon Network in October 2011 despite only thirteen episodes ever being made.
+The show later began airing on Cartoon Network in October 2011.

 Background

-The series was produced by Hill's long-running production cpompany, Avalon Television, and was initially broadcast on ITV between 2005 and 2006.
+The series was produced by Hill's long-running production company, Avalon Television, and was initially broadcast on ITV between 2005 and 2006.
 Hill co-wrote the series with the comedian Dean Wilkinson.

 The series was originally broadcast at 4:30 pm on Fridays on CITV, within the children’s programming slot on the ITV network.
 It co-starred Siobhan Hayes, Ronne Coyles, Dave Thompson and Joann Condon.
 The name of the show was derived from the punchline of the well known children’s joke: What’s yellow and dangerous? – Shark infested custard!

 The show was deemed new territory for Harry Hill at the time, as prior to its broadcast he had never produced any television show intended for children.
 However, for many years Hill, whose comedy has always generally been free of smut and harsh language, had appealed to a large audience of all ages.
 Two books – Harry Hill's Whopping Great Joke Book and Harry Hill's Bumper Book of Bloopers were released in 2006 to tie in with the series.